 Thinking Win-Win is having a frame of mind and heart that constantly seeks mutual benefit in interactions.
-A “win” for all is a better long-term solution than having one side in a negotiation “lose.”
+For example, a “win” for all is a better long-term solution than having one side in a negotiation “lose.”

 Win-Win isn’t about being nice or giving in.
-It requires more effort to understand what constitutes a “win” for each side and structuring an agreement to maximize benefits for all.
+It requires more effort to understand what constitutes a “win” for each side and structures an agreement to maximize benefits for all.
 Information about setting up a Win-Win Agreement is shared in the wonderful story, “Green and Clean” about Servant Leadership.

-Habit 4 is about approaching every interaction with Win-Win as your objective.
-Habit 5 provides a great technique for achieving Win-Win results.
+Habit 4 is about approaching every interaction with Win-Win as your objective, while Habit 5 provides a great technique for achieving Win-Win results.

 Habit 5: Seek First to Understand, Then to be Understood

 The best way to go for Win-Win is to fully understand both sides.
 Covey recommends we always seek first to understand the other person’s perspective.
 Using empathic listening to genuinely understand a person compels them to take the same approach with you.
-This creates a collegial atmosphere of problem-solving.
+As a result, this creates a collegial atmosphere of problem-solving.